MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeHybrid/hybrid-configuration-wizard-errors/execution-failed-configure-legacy-exchange-support-error.md

 ## Symptoms

-When you try to run the Hybrid Configuration wizard to enable a hybrid configuration in Microsoft Office 365, you receive the following error message:
+When you try to run the Hybrid Configuration wizard to enable a hybrid configuration in Microsoft 365, you receive the following error message:

 > Hybrid Configuration Failed with error "execution failed: Configure Legacy Exchange Support"